Binary branching processes with Moran type interactions: Applications

 where $\mathbf{e}_{i}(s_{\texttt{off}})$ and $\mathbf{e}_{i}(s_{\texttt{on}})$ are independent (of each other and everything else) exponential random variables with rate $s_{\texttt{off}}$ and $s_{\texttt{on}}$, respectively.
 For $T_{i-1}^{\texttt{off}} \le t < T_{i}^{\texttt{on}}$, $Z_t$ evolves as above but with $b = 0$, i.e. each particle moves as a random walk until it is (possibly) killed, until time $T_{i}^{\texttt{on}}$.
 At time $T_{i}^{\texttt{on}}$, we sample from an exponential random variable with rate $B \in (0, \infty)$ and set $b$ to be this value.
 For $T_{i}^{\texttt{on}} \le t < T_{i}^{\texttt{off}}$, $Z_t$ then evolves as the branching random walk with branching rate $b$ for each particle.
 At time $T_{i}^{\texttt{off}}$, we again set the branching rate to be $0$, and continue this process until some terminal time $T$.

-We can see that in this case, while the branching rate is bounded almost surely on any compact time interval, we may simulate the process according to the Algorithm 1.
+We can see that in this case, while the branching rate is bounded almost surely on any compact time interval, we may simulate the $N_{min}$--$N_{max}$ process.
 However, we cannot use the fixed size Moran type algorithm since we do not know the upper bound for the branching rate.

-However, there are other circumstances where the FV IPS may perform at least as well as the $N_{min}$--$N_{max}$ process due to large deviations effects.
-We refer the reader to the next section for a discussion and possible solution to this. \end{rem}